arielherself/espresso/README.md

 The death toll from the [large earthquakes](https://te.arielherself.xyz/international/2023/02/06/massive-earthquakes-in-turkey-and-northern-syria-kill-thousands) that struck parts of <strong>Turkey</strong> and <strong>Syria</strong> on Monday passed 11,000 and looks [certain to rise](https://te.arielherself.xyz/europe/2023/02/07/the-scale-of-the-disaster-in-turkey-and-syria-keeps-growing) further.
 Turkey’s president, Recep Tayyip Erdogan, visited the Turkish provinces worst affected by the disaster.
 America, China and countries across Asia and Europe sent specialist help to support the rescue efforts.

+<strong>Disney </strong>said revenues for the past quarter—during which Bob Iger [returned to the helm](https://te.arielherself.xyz/business/2022/11/23/what-disney-can-learn-from-elton-john)—rose by 8% year over year to $23.5bn, beating expectations.
+Net income was $1.3bn.
+Losses at the streaming unit, which includes Disney+, totalled $1.1bn.
+The number of Disney + subscribers dipped from the previous quarter to 161.8m.
+The media giant said it would sack 7,000 people, about 3% of its global staff.

 International investigators said there were “strong indications” that Vladimir Putin himself approved the supply of anti-aircraft weapons that downed flight <strong>MH17 </strong>over eastern Ukraine in 2014 to the pro-Russian separatists who fired them.
 All 298 people on board the Malaysian Airlines flight were killed.
 Russia has denied involvement; prosecutors said they could not bring [criminal proceedings](https://te.arielherself.xyz/europe/2020/03/08/the-dutch-put-four-men-on-trial-for-shooting-down-flight-mh17) against Mr Putin.

 <strong>Uber </strong>reported higher-than-expected earnings in the final quarter of 2022, the first in which the American [ride-sharing and delivery](https://te.arielherself.xyz/business/uber-doordash-and-similar-firms-cant-defy-the-laws-of-capitalism-after-all/21806198) company carried out more than 2bn trips worldwide.
 Overall revenues rose 49% compared with the previous year, to $8.6bn, above analysts’ estimates of $8.5bn.
 The company said record numbers of drivers and couriers are using its platform.